-Our roots go back 75 years to 1938.
-Since then, we've become Alberta's largest credit union and the first province-wide credit union in Canada.
-Throughout our years, Servus Credit Union has provided personalized and exceptional service to our members.
-We're proud and honoured to have offered financial services to generations of Albertans, and we look forward to serving many more.
+With roots that go back to 1938, Servus Credit Union has provided financial services to generations of Albertans.
+Over the years we've grown to become Alberta's largest credit union and the first province-wide credit union in Canada.
+We're proud to provide personalized and exceptional service to our members and we look forward to serving many more in the future.

-Nearly 400,000 members are served by our 2,400 hard-working and dedicated staff from more than 100 locations in 62 communities across Alberta.
-Our administrative offices in Red Deer, Lloydminster and Edmonton support the business and administrative needs of our members and employees.
+Nearly 400,000 members are served by close to 2,400 hard-working and dedicated Servus employees from more than 100 locations in 62 communities across Alberta.
+Our offices in Red Deer, Lloydminster and Edmonton support the business and administrative needs of our members and employees.